abuchanan920/historybook/README.md

 For example:

-* the proxy can't download large files in a memory efficient way yet
 * security/privacy concerns have not been addressed yet
 * App is a Minimum Viable Product (with an emphasis on *minimum*)